Genetically Modified (GMO) Food Market Size 2026-2030

-The genetically modified (GMO) food market size is valued to increase USD 50.5 billion, at a CAGR of 7.2% from 2024 to 2029.
-High demand for crop production will drive the genetically modified (GMO) food market.
+The genetically modified (gmo) food market size is valued to increase by USD 54.98 billion, at a CAGR of 7.3% from 2025 to 2030.
+Enhancing nitrogen fixation to promote sustainable agriculture will drive the genetically modified (gmo) food market.

 Major Market Trends & Insights